jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ImportDataTypes.rst

 .. index:: input image; FITS

 *FITS* ....
-This is one case of use of Flexible Image Transport System (FITS), R. J. Hanisch et al.: FITS standard, Astronomy & Astrophysics 376, 359–380 (2001)).
+This is one case of use of Flexible image Transport System (FITS), R. J. Hanisch et al.: FITS standard, Astronomy & Astrophysics 376, 359–380 (2001)).
 It is likely going to fail on other files, but it is not clear how this is used in SAXS community at this time.

 .. index:: input image; mpa/Univ of Cincinnati